logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 ## How to?

 1. Follow the tutorial [Create and integrate the first application](/docs/tutorials/get-started/create-and-integrate-the-first-app) to create a Machine to Machine app in Admin Console.
-2. Follow the guide [Machine to Machine: Auth with Logto](/docs/recipes/integrate-logto/machine-to-machine) to fetch an Access Token for the API identifier `https://api.logto.io` (indicates Management API).
+2. Follow the guide [Machine to Machine: Auth with Logto](/docs/recipes/integrate-logto/machine-to-machine) to fetch an Access Token for the API identifier `https://api.logto.io` (indicates Management API) and scope `all` (all permissions).
 3. Interact with Management API with Bearer authorization using the Access Token.

 :::note